nicaless/MyBookReviews/MyBookReviews/Dragonoak.md

 Oh, I'm still enjoying it of course!
 A new world is always fascinating at the start.
 We'll just have to see how the rest of the novel goes after this exposition piece is done.

+## First Book - Second Meeting

+Ah so not only does the book have diverse characters, but it also addresses some diversity issues.
+Mainly, prejudices and discrimination.

+Ah, but we figured that out already.

+Yeah, but just in case it wasn't blatant and in your face.

+Why can't we have a diverse story without having to also slog through the second hand shame or embarrassment of a character being an ass or being the butt of some other character being an ass.

+Come again now?

+It's because we can't have nice things yet.
+Also because it's unrealistic.

+This is a fantasy story!

+Stories should reflect reality.
+And a Knight deserting their duty, a young girl running away from home, those are real stories set in a fantasy world that are only interesting if the fantasy world is believable.

+Pretty sure there's more to Sir Ightham's journey that deserting and dragons.

+Of course, but that needs to unravel slowly.

+Of course.

+Anyway, we've also added Michael to our motley crew of adventurers.

+He's annoying.

+I think he'll grow on us.

+And every party should have a bard.